1. Scope of Articles

 Offprints: Authors will be provided with electronic offprints of their article.
 Paper offprints can be ordered at prices quoted on the order form that accompanies the proofs.

-Page Charge: Page charges will be levied on all manuscripts accepted for publication in BioScience Trends ($140 per page for black white pages; $340 per page for color pages).
-Under exceptional circumstances, the author(s) may apply to the editorial office for a waiver of the publication charges at the time of submission.
+Page Charge: Page charges will be levied on all manuscripts accepted for publication in BioScience Trends (Original Articles / Brief Reports / Reviews / Policy Forum / Communications: $140 per page for black white pages, $340 per page for color pages; News / Letters: a total cost of $600).
+Under exceptional circumstances, the author(s) may apply to the editorial office for a waiver of the publication charges by stating the reason in the Cover Letter when submitting the manuscript online.

 Editorial and Head Office